JonnySB/makers-007-engineering-project-1/README.md

 If you've successfully completed **steps 1-5**, and would like your branch to be merged onto the main branch, open up a **pull request** and ask for your team to review it.

 >[!CAUTION]
->Make sure you do not just merge the changes to main yourself!
+>Make sure you do not just merge the changes FROM YOUR BRANCH to MAIN yourself!
 Ensure everyone has reviewed and approved your code first

 If there are any issues with your code, make the appropriate changes and **repeat steps 1-5.**

 >[!NOTE]
 >If you have opened a pull request, any commits after that will be shown in that pull request so ensure your pull request is reviewed before you continue working on that branch.

+If everything is approved and you merge your branch to the main branch, drop a message in the Slack channel to notify everyone to pull these changes.